idptools/dodo/README.md

 On dnmt3a, for example: 4,636 atoms across the 578 residues DODO leaves alone, preserved bit-for-bit, and 334 alpha carbons for the 334 residues it rebuilds.

-### Backbone reconstruction (`--backbone`)
+### Backbone reconstruction (`--backbone` / `--no-backbone`)

-Rebuilt regions are alpha-carbon only by default. `--backbone` additionally places **N, C and O** on them, inferred from the alpha carbons alone — four consecutive alpha carbons largely determine where the peptide unit between the middle two sits, and DODO looks that up in a table measured from 100 frames of all-atom IDR simulation, then settles each unit's one remaining degree of freedom against bond angles, clashes and φ/ψ together.
+By default DODO places **N, C and O** on the rebuilt regions, inferred from the alpha carbons alone — four consecutive alpha carbons largely determine where the peptide unit between the middle two sits, and DODO looks that up in a table measured from 100 frames of all-atom IDR simulation, then settles each unit's one remaining degree of freedom against bond angles, clashes and φ/ψ together.
+Pass `--no-backbone` (or `backbone=False` in the API) for alpha-carbon-only output.

 Held out properly — table rebuilt from 80 frames, scored on the 20 it had never seen, 3,643
 residues: